5 - Introduction to the transition plan

 Introduction to the conduct of step 5: definitions, governance, requirements and deliverables.

-Figure 5.0.1: The intention of the Transition Plan
+Figure 5.0.1: The intent of the Transition Plan

 🌐 English versionarrow-up-right of this image.

-The transition plan shall aim to decarbonise the organisation's activity as far as possible by minimising its GHG emissions.
-The organisation shall consider its transition plan as a process improvement action with a continuous improvement approach by taking into account the strengths of multicriteria approaches, and also as a means to reduce risks while seizing new opportunities linked to the energy-climate transition.
+The transition plan shall aim to decarbonise the organisation's activity as much as possible by minimising its GHG emissions.
+The organisation shall consider its transition plan as a continuous improvement approach by taking into account the strengths of multi-criteria approaches, and as a means to reduce risks while seizing new opportunities linked to the energy-climate transition.

-Based on its GHG emissions profile, its maturity level and its level of Stakeholder engagementthe organisation shall define:
+Relying on its GHG emissions profile, its maturity level and its level of Stakeholder engagement, the organisation shall build its transition plan by following these sub-steps:

 Figure 5.0.2: Timeline of the Transition Plan step